Zhao Youqin: Discoveries/Theories

 Zhao's most notable work is Ge xiang xin shu (革象新书), in which he discussed geometry, astronomy, and optics.
-It is most famous for his method of finding pi by drawing a square and increasing the number of sides until it resembles a circle using iterative methods, then finding the perimeter (circumference) of the shape (a circle, or close to it).
-The book contains a section, ‘‘Qian xiang zhou bi’’ (‘‘On Circumference and Diameter of the Symbol of Heaven (= Circle)’’), where Zhao lists pairs of values of circumferences and diameters used to calculate pi in the past; he believed 355/113 to be the most accurate.
+He is most well-known for his method of finding pi by drawing a square and increasing the number of sides until it resembles a circle using iterative methods, then finding the perimeter (circumference) of the shape (a circle, or close to it).
+The book contains a section, "Qian xiang zhou bi" ("On Circumference and Diameter of the Symbol of Heaven"), where Zhao lists pairs of values of circumferences and diameters used to calculate pi in the past; he believed 355/113 to be the most accurate.
 Liu Hui had already discovered a method for finding pi, and Zu Chongzhi had stated that pi was between 3.1415926 and 3.1415927, but Zhao's method allowed for this to be proven.
-Zhao's method involved finding the perimeter of a 16384-sided polygon, despite the fact that a 2048-sided polygon would've sufficiently proved pi is near to 355/113; this is why it is believed he was trying to prove that it was within Zu Chongzhi’s interval.
+Zhao's method involved finding the perimeter of a 16384-sided polygon.
+A 2048-sided polygon would have sufficiently proved pi is near 355/113, however it is believed he was trying to prove that it was within Zu Chongzhi’s interval, thus the need for 16384 sides.
 Zhao also claimed that the value of pi could never be exhaustively calculated.
-Whilst the work is influential, it doesn't note all of the values to enough decimal places to get some of the results, and has been known to underestimate values (but says that there is some remainder).
+While the work is influential, it does not note all of the values to enough decimal places to get some of the results, and has been known to underestimate values (but says that there is some remainder).